 The lake is situated on the island of Olkhon on the Kobylya Golova Peninsula, in the eastern part of Tangober Bay.
 Separated from Baikal not by a sandy spit, like most lakes close to Baikal's shore, but by a rocky ridge, Lake Nuku-Nur lies in a rocky crater.
 In summer the water is very warm, but it's unlikely that anyone would want to bathe in it - the floor of the lake literally teems with life.

-One can find other photographs of these locations at Baikal in the Photo Gallery section the Island of Olkhon and Maloye Morye Strait.
+One can find other photographs of these locations at Baikal in the Photo baikal-photos section the Island of Olkhon and Maloye Morye Strait.